Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Why Go

 Not a typical hanami spot.
 You won't see tarps or picnics.
 But if you want to see some of the most beautiful cherry blossoms in Tokyo in a contemplative space, this is worth the visit.
+The main avenue running north-south offers the most concentrated bloom.
+This is a place for respectful, quiet appreciation: walk the avenues, enjoy the beauty, but save the celebratory picnics for the parks.

-Avenue of weeping cherry trees at Aoyama Cemetery
+Avenue of cherry trees at Aoyama Cemetery

 What to See/Do